davidjameslee/DesktopGifViewer/README.md

 ### Prerequisites

-This relies on the library  for displaying animated gifs.
+This relies on the library, [WpfAnimatedGif](https://github.com/XamlAnimatedGif/WpfAnimatedGif) for displaying animated gifs.
 Can be installed using the nuget package.

 ## Built With

-* [WpfAnimatedGif](https://github.com/XamlAnimatedGif/WpfAnimatedGif/blob/master/LICENSE.txt) - The library for displaying the animated gif
+* [WpfAnimatedGif](https://github.com/XamlAnimatedGif/WpfAnimatedGif) - The library for displaying the animated gif

 ## License